Using a CO₂ analyser to increase yield and quality of greenhouse crops?

-Without the process of photosynthesis, light energy would not be able to convert carbon dioxide into oxygen, which is essential for life and our crops.
-The CO2 level must be continuously monitored to ensure the yield of the greenhouse crop and the quality of the harvest.
+Without the process of photosynthesis, light energy would not be able to transform carbon dioxide into oxygen, an essential element for the life and growth of our crops.
+CO₂ enrichment promotes plant development, particularly in vegetables, as it leads to higher yields and better quality.
+CO₂ levels must be continuously monitored with a CO₂ analyser to ensure both greenhouse crop productivity and harvest quality.
+By controlling CO₂, growers can expect increased yields and improved product quality.

 Photosynthesis, source of life and generator of sugar